GoogleCloudPlatform/magic-modules/docs/content/docs/how-to/add-handwritten-datasource-documentation.md

 You need to make sure your file's frontmatter includes:
 - `subcategory` - This sets which section in the left-side navigation menu the new page is categorised into.
 - `page_title` - This frontmatter is specific to files in the Guides section (`/website/docs/guides`) but we set it for all markdown files.
-- `description` - A decription of the page.
+- `description` - A description of the page.

 For example, here is the frontmatter from `/website/docs/d/container_cluster.html.markdown` ([link to generated page](https://registry.terraform.io/providers/hashicorp/google/latest/docs/data-sources/container_cluster)):